RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 We will use the standard Java Logging framework, a much more portable framework.
 The framework also [supports internationalization](https://docs.oracle.com/javase/8/docs/technotes/guides/logging/overview.html#a1.17) if needed.

-**5. Open the file**
+**5. Make the changes** O

-Open the offending file `src/main/java/com/redhat/coolstore/service/OrderServiceMDB.java`
+pen the file to make these changes:

-**6. Make the changes** Open the file to make these changes:
+`src/main/java/com/redhat/coolstore/service/OrderServiceMDB.java`

 ~~~java
 package com.redhat.coolstore.service;